Skip to main content

 2. Data quality: the foundation of accurate attribution

 Attribution is only as good as the data behind it.
 If your CRM is cluttered with duplicate leads, missing contact roles, and disconnected records, your attribution model will give you misleading results.
-Openprise automates data cleansing, enrichment, and governance to ensure that your attribution insights are actually trustworthy.
+Openprise automates data cleansing, data enrichment, and governance to ensure that your attribution insights are actually trustworthy.

 3. Customizable attribution models